Jonathan Wise - ESR 3, September 2018 - present

 More quantitative results were obtained for the consideration of small density fluctuations that could be compared directly to data from experiments with ultracold atoms.
 The results included sub- and super-Poissonian atom number variance (alternatively, anti-bunching and bunching) on different length and temperature scales.
 It was possible to track the competition between effects amplifying the fluctuations, such as quantum indistinguishability and thermal effects, and effects reducing the fluctuations, such as the weak repulsive interactions.
 Theoretical Physics, University of Birmingham, UK Supervisor: Dimitri Gangardt

 Main Supervisor: Denis Basko, CNRS

 Mentor: Agnès Henri, EDP Sciences

-At EDP Sciences (June-July 2020) to get trained in challenges of scientific publishing
+At EDP Sciences (Fall 2020) to get trained in challenges of scientific publishing

 Theory of heat transfer in nanostructures: microscopic and phenomenological approaches